-In this paper, we are concerned about energy minimization through formulation of an optimal stopping problem and finding out its stopping rule.
+Sensor Networks (WSN) have gained a great attention as a research area [3].
+Due to the hardness of rechargeability of these networks, they have limited energy budget and hence a limited lifetime.
+Therefore, a considerable amount of research work has been exerted to mitigate the problem of energy limitation in WSN.
+Accordingly, energy minimization and lifetime maximization of WSN have been investigated in many research papers [4-7].
+CRSN is a research trend that enables WSN to work in cognitive way.
+The essence of CRSN, its basic design principles, different architectures, applications, advantages and shortcomings have been well introduced in [8].
+In this article, we are concerned about energy minimization through formulation of an optimal stopping problem and finding out its stopping rule.
 Optimal stopping is concerned with the problem of taking a specific action at specific time based on sequentially observed previous states so as for maximizing the payoff, or minimizing the cost, or both.
 With the optimal stopping problem, there always exists an optimal stopping rule, where the decision is taken based on it.
 This type of problems usually arises in areas of statistics, where the action is taken with the aim of testing an hypothesis or estimating a parameter.
 Considering seminal and recent work, optimal stopping theory has been applied to opportunistic scheduling [9] and spectrum sensing [10],[11], but not to power minimization; which is the problem we will consider in this context.
-In [9], the authors studied optimal transmission scheduling policies in cognitive radio networks.
+In[9], the authors studied optimal transmission scheduling policies in cognitive radio networks.
 They proposed a cooperative scheme that improves the primary network performance and allows secondary nodes to access the licensed spectrum in order to cooperate.
 In [10], the authors studied joint channel sensing and probing scheme and they proved that this scheme can achieve significant throughput gains over the conventional mechanism that uses sensing alone.
 However, in [11], authors studied the problem of optimizing the channel sensing parameters in the presence of sensing errors.
 They proposed suboptimal solutions that significantly reduce the complexity and maintain a near-optimal throughput.
-In this paper we apply the optimal stopping policy to the problem of power minimization in underlay cognitive radio sensor networks under interference and delay constraints.

-The rest of this paper is organized as follows.
-Power minimization through packets retention via the optimal stopping approach is studied in Sect.
-2, where the problem is formulated and the stopping policy is derived as well.
-In Sect.
-3, the power minimization problem derived in Sect.
-2 is extended to CRSN where interference threshold to PU does exist.
-Evaluating our performance is conducted through a simulation study which proves that our scheme through packets retention via OSP performs better than traditional transmission method as far as

-APTP and successful packet reception are concerned.
-Finally, Sect.
-4 concludes the paper.
+In this article we apply the optimal stopping policy to the problem of power minimization in underlay cognitive radio sensor networks under interference and delay constraints.
+The rest of this article is organized as follows.
+Power minimization through packets retention via the optimal stopping approach is studied in Section 2, where the problem is formulated and the stopping policy is derived as well.
+In Section 3, the power minimization problem derived in Section 2 is extended to CRSN where interference threshold to PU does exist.
+Evaluating our performance is conducted through a simulation study which proves that our scheme through packets retention via OSP performs better than traditional transmission method as far as APTP and successful packet reception are concerned.
+Finally, Section 4 concludes the article.